In the video, it creates sparks – are these possibly a fire risk?

 Does the plant need to be in an active growth phase?

 You can treat the weed anytime.
 It is best if the plant has plenty of water in its tissues, and some plants will change their water holding seasonally.
 We are developing our case studies to find the optimal timing for minimising the need for retreatments.

 Can you cut back and then treat without waiting for regrowth? (eg cut down gorse and treat the cut stem to reach the roots?)

 Yes, this would be our advice for large infestations as there is no point in wasting energy on the overall bush.
 We recommend for all weeds to be cut back to below gumboot height prior to operation, however, some regrowth may allow the operator to target the plant more accurately.

 Worms, due to their soft body contact with the soil water, don’t like the electricity, and are frequently seen coming to the surface and leaving the treatment area.
 Worms will be more greatly affected when the soil is wet.
-Unfortunately, some worms that come to the surface in wet condition will die (around 18%), although, in comparison, we think worms are worse affected by chemical sprays, rotary hoeing, stock compacting soil, or tractors.
+Unfortunately, some worms that come to the surface in wet conditions will die, although, in comparison, we think worms are worse affected by chemical sprays, rotary hoeing, stock compacting soil, or tractors.

 What trials have been conducted?

-Contact us for a copy of the case studies.
-So far there have been detailed trials in NZ on lawn edges, agapanthus, acanthus mollis, Californian thistle, and wooly nightshade.
+Contact us for copies of the case studies.
+So far there have been detailed trials in NZ on lawn edges, agapanthus, acanthus mollis, Californian thistle, and woolly nightshade.
 We have more informal ‘before and after’ photos of various other key invasive weed species, including wild ginger, tradescantia and wild asparagus.

-Yes, Hot Grass owns only electric/hybrid vehicles, we use 100% renewable energy to power our offices and cars, recycle, insist on all of our packaging being recyclable.
+We are trying to be, Hot Grass owns only electric/hybrid vehicles, we use 100% renewable energy to power our offices and cars, recycle and insist on all of our packaging being recyclable.
 We implement changes towards sustainability where practical, and we do choose green solutions wherever we have a choice.
-Our priority is on reducing the use of chemical herbicides.
+Our priority is on reducing the use of chemical herbicides, but we want to do it as ethically and environmentally friendly as possible.

 Is there an operator risk from electromagnetic radiation?